dbExpression-team/dbExpression/.github/ISSUE_TEMPLATE/bug_report.md

 **8) Additional context**

-_Add any other context about the problem here, for example any startup configuration you have applied to DbExpression and/or the configuration used to generate code._
+_Add any other context about the issue, for example any startup configuration you have applied to dbExpression and/or the configuration used to generate code._